one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### What's Not Working:
   - Touchscreen - highly unlikely that this will ever work - fairly uncommon to have one on this device anyway
   - Occasionally the trackpad will get stuck in a drag/highlight mode
-    - Sometimes it can be cleared clicking several times.
-Sometimes a restart is required.
+    - Sometimes it can be cleared by clicking/dragging randomly, sometimes a restart is required

 ### To Do:
   - Hope for the VoodooI2C team to fix the ocassional click/drag stick